The 10 Best Remote Working Tips

 4. Invest in the idea of desk feng shui

 When remote working, find a space where you can set up the ergonomics correctly with the correct sitting posture and natural light, and ensure your space is set up in a way which make you feel productive.
 We love desk feng shui!
+And even better, setting up your office space at home similar to that in the office workplace will help with a seamless transition to the hybrid workplace.
 You can find some top remote working tips on desk and home office feng shui in the following resources.

 5. Set boundaries for your children and office space